 - The introduction of too many assets or CIs can be difficult to manage

 ITAM is a set of IT practices similar to IT Inventory Management, with financial and contractual components.
-Whereas inventory management is concerned with the assets you have, where they’re located, and who owns them, ITAM further expands on those concerns.
+But, whereas inventory management is concerned with asset quantity, location, and ownership, ITAM further expands on those concerns.

 Although CMDB is a component of both IT asset management and configuration management, it differs from ITAM by containing and storing assets as CIs.
-By doing so, and per ITIL, a CMDB focuses more on the data used of managing assets within an IT landscape.
+By doing so, and per ITIL, a CMDB focuses more on the data used in managing assets within an IT landscape.

-With ITAM, however, you would typically focus on the lifecycle of your IT assets and provide answers to questions such as:
+With ITAM, you would typically focus on the lifecycle of assets and provide answers to questions such as:

 - How much does an asset cost?